IBM-Cloud/terraform-provider-ibm/website/docs/r/is_images.html.markdown

 * `id` - The unique identifier of the image.
 * `architecture` - The architecture which image is based on
-* `createdAt` - The date and time in which the image was created
 * `crn` - The CRN for an image
 * `file` - The file
 * `format` - The format of an image